bekasa/astro/src/pages/blog/responsive-design.md

 It is a very practical and cost effective method providing an alternative to mobile specific sites, sub-domains or applications.

-The explosion in the use of mobile devices has fueled development in fact the necessity of this kind of solution.
+The explosion in the use of mobile devices has fuelled development in fact the necessity of this kind of solution.
 Mobile devices are far exceeding laptops and desktops as viewing mediums.

 ### The Responsive Problem